eclipse-thingweb/node-wot/packages/binding-modbus/README.md

 cd ../../scripts
 node ../servients/modbus-cli/dist/modbus-cli.js modbus-example.js
 ```
 **Rember** to correctly initialize your dev environment as described inside the [repository readme](../../README.md), before to start the example application.
+In particular, the optional step `sudo npm run link` must be executed.

 ## New Form Fields for the Modbus Binding
 **Note**: for further details pleas refer to the [documentation](./src/modbus.ts)